Are you looking for some useful sweat idioms to improve your English conversation skills?

 - Meaning: to endure a stressful, unpleasant situation.

-- Use In A Sentence: I don’t like my work schedule, but I guess I will have to sweat it out until September.
-Then hopefully I can request a change.
+- Use In A Sentence: I hate my current work schedule but I only need to sweat it out for two more months.
+Then, I can request a change.

 10. To Sweat Off

 - Meaning #1: to try to lose weight by sweating.

 - Meaning #2: to wash something off by sweating.

 - Use In A Sentence #1: Jennifer claims she can sweat oof 15 pounds by next Tuesday.

 - Use In A Sentence #2: Can we touch up Joey’s makeup?
 It looks like it sweated it all off.

 - Meaning: a factory in which people have to do hard work.
 Usually in poor conditions with low pay.

 - Use In A Sentence: How long have you been working in that sweatshop?
 Too long, I am thinking about quitting this spring.

 - Meaning: extremely hard work that requires a lot of effort.